Austin vs Houston

 Which city has higher STR taxes — Austin or Houston?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Houston charges 13% Hotel Occupancy Tax (7% city + 6% state).
-Compare the full breakdown in the table above.
+Notably, Houston benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?